Skip to content

 Now let’s go deeper, technically, operationally and strategically, into what separates OCR from Intelligent Document Processing and why it matters for insurers.

 For UK insurers, document processing is not a back-office IT function.
 It directly affects claims cycle time, underwriting accuracy, fraud detection, and FCA compliance.
-The real question is not what these technologies do, but what they enable operationally.

 Let’s break this down clearly.